james4workspace/sentiment_analysis/README.md

 #### (3) extract emoji/emoticon

 In this part, I extracted emoji/emoticon from each text based on `emo_collection_glove.csv` and `emo_collection_word2vec.csv` according to different word embedding I'm using.
-These 2 dataframes are built also by preprocessing based on GloVe and Word2Vec, this is because I need to substitute the emoji/emoticon with its meaning.
+These 2 dataframes are built also by preprocessing based on GloVe and Word2Vec, this is because I need to substitute the emoji/emoticon with its meaning, and preprocess the meaning for changing meaning into piles of vectors.

-* e.g. "but I'm in love with it 😁😁" -> "but I'm in love with it " & [2,"grin smile"]
+* e.g. "but I'm in love with it 😁😁" -> "but I'm in love with it " & [2,😁]
-* explaination: 2 means this emoji/emoticon happened in text 2 times, and "grin smile" is its meaning.
+* explaination: 2 means this emoji/emoticon happened in text 2 times.

 The extraction of emoji/emoticon are later stored as `.pkl` file with names such as "extraction_emo_3_test_glove.pkl"